 Dear Montana State University students,

 I have an amazing opportunity for those of you who live in our Residence halls!
-We as a campus and a community have the chance to help create a more sustainable environment.
+As a campus and a community, we have the chance to help create a more sustainable environment.

 Right now, we are in a position to improve our own habits and spread awareness to others about sustainability on our campus and in our community.
-There are many ways that we can improve our sustainability as individuals on a day to day basis.
+There are many ways that we can improve our sustainability as individuals on a day-to-day basis.

 Here are a few to get you started!